 Sephora Colour Corrector (Bright Future) – This goes on after my eye cream and is solely there to reduce the dark circles under my eyes.
-It’s a shade of orange that cancels out the purple of dark circles.
+It’s a shade of orange that cancels out the purplish blue of dark circles.
 You only need a small amount of this, just enough to cover the darkest areas.

 BareMinerals Bare Skin Concealer (Medium) – I’ve mostly used MAC concealers before this one and I have to say, it boggles my mind at how little of this stuff you need.
 I dab a small (I mean small) amount on the back of my hand and use my finger to tap it under my eye over the Sephora colour corrector.
 If necessary, I’ll apply a second layer.

-Cover FX Powder Foundation (N25) – Angels with magical music descend from the sky, floating down on colorful unicorns and then there was Cover FX.
+Cover FX Powder Foundation (N25) – Angels playing magical harpy music descend from the sky, floating down on colorful unicorns and then there was Cover FX.
 I had a fellow blogger recommend Cover FX products and I have to say OMG, love, love, love!
 This product line is vegan, cruelty free, and free from the inflammatory 5 (parabens?
 Ick!).
 This product goes on smooth and you don’t even notice it’s there.
 I use it as a setting powder over my concealer and all over as a minimal foundation.

 Tarte Amazonian Clay 12 Hour Blush (risque) – It’s blush.
 Simple as that.
 I put a small amount on each cheek and there it stays for the rest of the day.
 No crazy reactions and IT STAYS PUT.